Emile666/stc1000_stm8/usermanual/README.md

 * The eeprom of the STM8S003F3 only has 128 bytes on-board.
 Therefore only 4 profiles (instead of 6) with a maximum of 5 temperature time-pairs (instead of 9) are used.
 If you are willing to desolder this chip, you can replace it with a **STM8S103F3** device, which has 640 bytes on-board.
 Setting the defines **NO_OF_PROFILES** and **NO_OF_TT_PAIRS** and proper initialisation of eedata[] (in stc1000plib.c) is sufficient to enable this.

-* The processor type can be set using Project->Options...->General Options->Target->Device.
-This is necessary when you replace the stock STM8S003F3 uC.
+* The processor type can be set using Project -> Options... -> General Options -> Target -> Device.
+This is necessary when you replace the stock STM8S003F3 µC.

-* If you want to add preprocessor defines (like Mats did), you can add these in Project->Options...->C/C++ Compiler->Preprocessor->Defined Symbols: (one per line).
+* If you want to add preprocessor defines (like Mats did), you can add these in Project -> Options... -> C/C++ Compiler -> Preprocessor -> Defined Symbols: (one per line).
 Currently I don't have any preprocessor directives in this version (but probably will for newer versions).

-* HEX files (currently stored in subdir Debug/Exe) can be uploaded directly to STC-1000 with ST-Link v2, but I haven't figured out how to do this yet.
+* HEX files (currently stored in subdir Debug/Exe) can be uploaded directly to the STC-1000 hardware with ST-Link v2, but I haven't figured out how to do this yet.
 The default route with IAR, Project->Rebuild All, then Ctrl-D (debug) also uploads the .hex file.
 But it would be nice to upload a hex file directly without using IAR.

 # Other resources